imEnjayy/imEnjayy.github.io-wheel/README.md

             spinning = true;
             spinAngle = 0;

-            const spinDuration = 3000; // Spin for 3 seconds
-            const spinTarget = Math.random() * 7200 + 3600; // Randomize final spin target between 3600 and 10800 degrees
+            // Get the spin duration from the slider and convert to milliseconds const spinDuration = spinDurationSlider.value * 1000; // In milliseconds const spinTarget = Math.random() * 7200 + 3600; // Randomize final spin target between 3600 and 10800 degrees

             function animate() {